Cathedral of La Plata

-The Cathedral of La Plata in La Plata, Argentina, dedicated to the Immaculate Conception, is the 58th tallest church in the world.
+The Cathedral of La Plata or the Cathedral of the Immaculate Conception (Catedral de la Inmaculada Concepción) in La Plata, Argentina, dedicated to the Immaculate Conception, is the 58th tallest church in the world.
 This Neogothic edifice is located in the geographical center of the city, facing the central square, Plaza Moreno, and the City Hall.

 Inspired by the European cathedrals of Amiens and Cologne, its plans were drawn by architect Ernesto Meyer under the direction of city planner Pedro Benoit.
 The cornerstone was laid in 1884, and it was consecrated as the Parroquia Nuestra Señora de los Dolores in 1902.
 The parish church, which continued undergoing works, was designated a cathedral in 1932.

 History

 The cathedral was projected by the Engineering Department of the Buenos Aires province headed by engineer Pedro Benoit.
 The drawings were done by the architect Ernesto Mayer and the architect Emilio Coutaret collaborated with both of them.
 The design found inspiration in the Amiens Cathedral (France) and the Cologne Cathedral (Germany).
 Its style belongs to the Gothic Revival architecture (Neo-Gothic).